-Our Company has entered into an underwriting agreement with the Underwriters, immediately after the determination of the Issue Price.
-After signing the Underwriting Agreement, the Company is filing this Prospectus with the RoC.
-This Prospectus has details of the Issue Price, Anchor Investor Issue Price, Issue size and underwriting arrangements and is complete in all material respects.
+Our Company intends to enter into an underwriting agreement with the Underwriters on or immediately after the determination of the Issue Price.
+After signing the Underwriting Agreement, the Company will file the Prospectus with the RoC.
+The Prospectus would have details of the Issue Price, Anchor Investor Issue Price, Issue size and underwriting arrangements and would be complete in all material respects.